-- (a) an authority falling within section 1(4) of the Care Act 2014(c) (other than Bournemouth, Christchurch and Poole Council, North Northamptonshire Council and West Northamptonshire Council); and - (b) the Council of the Isles of Scilly; - (2) In this set of principles any reference to an authority is a reference to a billing authority, a major precepting authority falling within section 39(1)(a), (aa) and (b) to (db) of the 1992 Act, and the Greater Manchester Combined Authority. - (3) Terms used in this set of principles which are also used in the 1992 Act have the same meanings as in that Act.
+- (a) an authority falling within section 1(4) of the Care Act 2014(c) (other than West Northamptonshire Council); and - (b) the Council of the Isles of Scilly; - "a shire district council" means a district council for an area for which there is a county council. - (2) In this set of principles any reference to an authority is a reference to a billing authority, a major precepting authority falling within section 39(1)(a), (aa) and (b) to (db) of the 1992 Act, the Greater Manchester Combined Authority and the West Yorkshire Combined Authority. - (3) Terms used in this set of principles which are also used in the 1992 Act have the same meanings as in that Act.